See answer

 • Pregnant

-Lupus is an inflammatory and autoimmune disease, and systemic lupus erythematosus (SLE) is the most common type of the condition.
-In lupus, the immune system attacks the body’s healthy cells, causing inflammation.
-Inflammatory symptoms can appear throughout the body, causing symptoms like joint pain and swelling, fatigue, fevers, and facial rash.
+Lupus is an inflammatory and autoimmune disease where the immune system attacks the body’s healthy cells, causing inflammation.
+Inflammatory symptoms can appear throughout the body, causing symptoms like joint pain and swelling, fatigue, fever, and facial rash.

 Tips for Managing Tailbone Pain